WangWenhao0716/BenchUFO/README.md

 Input the prompt to a text-to-video model to generate a video.
 Please prepare the environment and download the text-to-video model according to each repository.
  <td><img src="hunyuan.gif"> </td>

+### Step 2
+We use a multimodal large language model (here, we choose [QWen2-VL-7B](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct)) to understand and describe the generated video.
+Please prepare the environment and download the multimodal large language model according to that repository.

 ## Curators
 BenchUFO is created by [Wenhao Wang](https://wangwenhao0716.github.io/) and Professor [Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=zh-CN).

 ## License
 The code for BenchUFO is released under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/deed.en).
-The benchmarked video generation models and the large vision language model used have their own licenses.
+The benchmarked video generation models and the multimodal large language model used have their own licenses.

 ## Citation
 ```